michellealive1309/todo-nextjs-practice/README.md

 ## Features

+- Infinite scroll for pagination todo
-- Add, edit, and delete todos
+- Add, edit, and delete todos on modal
 - Mark todos as completed
 - Responsive UI styled by TailwindCSS